 Official Withdrawal Process: If a student wishes to withdraw from school the student must notify the school either in writing or verbally.
-A written notification can be delivered by regular mail sent directly to the school or via e mail sent to the Financial Services Leader at the School at the following e mail address megank@tulsa.paulmitchell.edu.
-The date that the school is notified is the date of determination of the withdrawal and is based on the postmark date on the mailed notification, the date of the e-mail notification or the date the student calls or notifies the school in person.
+A written notification can be delivered by regular mail sent directly to the school or via e mail sent to the Financial Services Advisor at the School at the following e mail address hollow.notified is the date of determination of the withdrawal and is based on the postmark date on the mailed notification, the date of the e-mail notification or the date the student calls or notifies the school in person.
 A student on an approved leave of absence must notify the school as soon as possible if they will not be returning form the leave of absence.
 If the student fails to return or contact the School Financial Services Leader on the documented return date, then the student will be withdrawn from school with the date of determination being the documented return date.